CSUF-ACM/epp-review/src/_docs/recursion/print.md

 title: Print
 permalink: /docs/recursion/print/
 ---
 Print an array and a linked list recursively.
+**Hint**: First, find and implement an appropriate base case for the function.

 Use the following incomplete function definitions.